Rio Tinto turns to iron ore boss to restore fortunes

 MELBOURNE/SYDNEY Rio Tinto's new chief executive Sam Walsh takes the helm at a time when some critics say the global miner is too dependent on one commodity -- iron ore.

-His toughest hurdle will be unloading the struggling Pacific aluminum business, a legacy of Rio Tinto's ill-timed $38 billion takeover of Alcan, which led to his predecessor Tom Albanese's downfall.
+His toughest hurdle will be unloading the struggling Pacific aluminium business, a legacy of Rio Tinto's ill-timed $38 billion (23.7 billion pounds) takeover of Alcan, which led to his predecessor Tom Albanese's downfall.

 Followers of Walsh's rise at Rio Tinto over the past two decades say he is well-prepared to take on the challenges, but question whether he would be a long-term solution for the group.